-Inspect your squash carefully after harvesting them, and set to the side any squash that’s damaged, not fully ripe, or has a thin, soft peel.
-Smaller, more delicate squash like acorn and delicata squash can be cured but develop textural issues that make them less appealing to eat.
+Inspect your squash carefully after harvesting it, and set to the side any squash that’s damaged, not fully ripe, or that has a thin, soft peel.
+Smaller, more delicate squash like acorn and delicata squash can be cured, but it may develop textural issues that make them less appealing to eat.

-Step 3: Avoid washing your squash until you’re ready to eat them so that they aren’t going into storage with damp skin.
-Washing squash with softer skin can also result in minor abrasions, which can cause them to spoil faster.
+Step 3: Avoid washing your squash until you’re ready to eat it so that it isn't going into storage with damp skin.
+Washing squash with softer skin can also result in minor abrasions, which can cause it to spoil faster.

 Curing is a form of preserving things by partially drying them.
 For squash, this means drying and hardening the outside while leaving the interior moist and delicious.

-Squash that’s properly cured will have a harder peel than uncured squash.
+Step 1: Squash that’s properly cured will have a harder peel than uncured squash.
 You can use the fingernail test to judge the hardness.
 Gently but firmly press the edge of your fingernail into the peel.
 An uncured squash will bruise, while a cured one will not.